loomkoom/get-vods-clips/README.md

 ### Prerequisites

 * [python](https://www.python.org/downloads/)
-* [VLC media player](https://www.videolan.org/vlc/index.html) is used to check if urls with a valid url are playable or not
+* [VLC media player](https://www.videolan.org/vlc/index.html) is used to check if links with a valid url are playable or not
 * [ffmpeg]() if you wish to download the vods

 ### Installation